Radio emission from beyond the light cylinder in millisecond pulsars: Abstract

 \section{Abstract}

 A striking aspect of the radio profiles of many millisecond pulsars (MSPs) is that they consist of components separated from each other by regions lacking in emission.
 We devise a technique for determining ``disjoint" from ``contiguous" components and show that 35\% of MSPs have disjoint components as opposed to only 3\% of the slow pulsar population.
-We surmise that the pulsars with these disjoint components show evidence for both emission above the polar cap and from the current sheet beyond the light cylinder, co-located with gamma-ray emission.
-For a sub-class of radio MSPs only the light cylinder emission is being observed.
+We surmise that the pulsars with these disjoint components show evidence for both emission above the polar cap and from the current sheet beyond the light cylinder (LC), co-located with gamma-ray emission.
+For some of the radio MSPs only the LC emission is being observed.
 It is our contention that almost all of the current population of gamma-ray MSPs show evidence for co-located radio emission.
-A simple geometric explanation allows the presence (or not) of light cylinder emission and the relationship (or not) between the gamma-ray and radio profiles to be determined.
-The light-cylinder components have frequently very high polarization and typically flat position-angle traverses thus helping to explain the difficulties in determining the geometry of MSPs.
+A simple geometric explanation allows the presence (or not) of LC emission and the relationship (or not) between the gamma-ray and radio profiles to be determined.
+The LC components have frequently very high polarization and typically flat position-angle traverses thus helping to explain the difficulties in determining the geometry of MSPs.
 In cases where the geometry can be determined the values broadly align with expectations.
-If our picture is correct, the beaming fraction of radio MSPs is higher than previously thought and a mechanism is required to produce coherent radio emission far from the stellar surface.
-This has implications for our understanding of the populations of radio-loud and radio-quiet rotation-powered millisecond pulsars, and could relate to the timing stability of some of these sources.
+In this picture, the number of potentially detectable radio MSPs is higher than previously thought, although the actual detectability of LC components depends on their luminosity function.
+A mechanism is required to produce coherent radio emission far from the stellar surface.
+These ideas have implications for our understanding of the populations of radio-loud and radio-quiet rotation-powered millisecond pulsars, and may have implications for the long-term timing stability of some of these sources.